-Liquid derivatives markets exist for the majority of the key commodities that the business segment markets, such as wheat, corn, soyoil, rapeseed and cotton; for example, CBOT (Chicago), MATIF (Paris) and NYMEX (New York).
+Liquid derivatives markets exist for the majority of the key commodities that the business segment markets, such as wheat, corn, soy oil, rapeseed and cotton; for example, CBOT (Chicago), MATIF (Paris) and NYMEX (New York).
 These key commodities are also used as relative proxies for other products which the segment markets, such as barley and sunflower oil, in respect of which a liquid derivatives market does not currently exist, and the Group is accordingly able to hedge, albeit imperfectly and/or partially, the risk on these physical commodities' positions using such proxy forward agreements and exchange traded futures.
 The Group is also very active in ICE (New York) for global sugar futures trading and hedging, as well as in local futures exchanges for sugar in India, Russia and, more recently, China.

 Physical flows of product are shipped via trucks, trains and vessels.
 Logistical planning and chartering of drybulk seaborne trade is performed in-house by a freight desk which provides initial quotes for the freight associated with each shipment.
 The in-house freight desk trades and hedges freight and shipping capacity positions for both the division's dry-bulk shipping needs and for third parties.
 The Group's logistical assets also include in-land and port elevators and silos and train wagons.
 The elevators and silos are located in Argentina, Australia, Brazil, Canada, Estonia, Hungary, Kazakhstan, Paraguay, Poland, Romania, Russia, Ukraine and Uruguay.
-Logistics assets are particularly important in the CIS as third party logistics assets typically have insufficient capacity and are not sufficiently reliable.